Dennis-van-Gils/opentherm-gateway-simple/README.md

 # opentherm-gateway-simple

 A simple example of using OpenTherm gateway to monitor central heating parameters.
-Serves a webpage with live graphs using ThingSpeak and publishes the central heating parameters to a MQTT broker on your local network.
+Serves a webpage showing all OpenTherm messages between the thermostat and the boiler, and publishes the central heating parameters to a MQTT broker on your local network.

 Forked from https://github.com/diyless/opentherm-gateway-simple and modified as follows:

 * Project file structure changed from `Arduino IDE` to `PlatformIO / VSCode IDE`
 * `Support` Removed support for ESP8266.
 Supports only ESP32.
-* `Functionality` Publishes central heating parameters also to a MQTT broker on your local network
+* `Functionality` Publishes central heating parameters to a MQTT broker on your local network.
+For use in, e.g., Home Assistant.
-* `Functionality` Enabled over-the-air (OTA) firmware updates via `http://.../update`
+* `Functionality` Enabled over-the-air (OTA) firmware updates via `http://.../update`.
 * `Functionality` Added a boiler communication timeout check.
 It will email an alert and reset the ESP.
-* `Interface` Neater log using human-readable values
+* `Webpage` Removed the ThingSpeak and ApexCharts live graphs.
-* `Interface` Added more read-outs to the webpage and ThingSpeak
+* `Webpage` Neater OpenTherm log using human-readable values.
-* `Interface` Dark theme
+* `Webpage` Dark theme.
-* `Code` Refactored variable names to mimic OpenTherm protocol
+* `Code` Refactored variable names to mimic OpenTherm protocol.
-* `Code` Cleaned up redundant code
+* `Code` Cleaned up redundant code.
-* `Code` Using character arrays in favor of Strings
+* `Code` Using character arrays in favor of Strings.
-* `Code` Removed the `disable CH` and `disable DHW` manual overrides
+* `Code` Removed the `disable CH` and `disable DHW` manual overrides.
-* `Code` Added explanatory comments
+* `Code` Added explanatory comments.
-* `Fix` Report correct `Flame` status
+* `Fix` Report correct `Flame` status.

 ##